 The IMA Data Science Lab is a center for mathematical knowledge and expertise in data science.
 It aims to serve as a hub for collaboration between industry and academic researchers and to use cutting-edge research to develop tools for the analysis of big data.

 Hot Topics Workshops

 Hot topics workshops provide the mathematics community with a mechanism for organizing workshops on rapidly developing areas of interests, gathering those with diverse backgrounds to strengthen interdisciplinary connections.

 New Directions Short Course

-The intensive two-week New Directions Short Course offers extraordinary opportunities for established mathematicians to branch into new directions and increase the impact of their research.
+The intensive two- to three-week New Directions Short Course offers extraordinary opportunities for established mathematicians to branch into new directions and increase the impact of their research.
 The topics selected show particular promise for innovative mathematical investigation.